DETAILED ACTION

 Illustrative diagram of Fig. 17 of Carroll.

-Carroll does not expressly disclose the apertures being collapsible, the collapsible apertures themselves being configured to deform in response to the negative pressure, or a perpendicular bisector extending through a midpoint of a length of one of the first portion of collapsible apertures being oriented through a midpoint of a width of at least one of the second portion of collapsible apertures.
+Carroll does not expressly disclose the apertures being collapsible, the collapsible apertures themselves being configured to deform in response to the negative pressure, a line extending through a midpoint of a length of one of the first portion of collapsible apertures being perpendicular relative to the length and oriented through a midpoint of a width of at least one of the second portion of collapsible apertures, or a plurality of fluid apertures interposed among the plurality of collapsible apertures, each of the fluid apertures extending through the thickness of the manifold layer and through the first surface and the second surface.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the apertures of Carroll to have been collapsible upon the application of negative pressure, as taught by Locke, for the purpose of applying a closing force substantially parallel to the surface of the tissue site to close the opening of a patient wound in response to application of the negative pressure ¶0005.